 One of the most important factors in drug or alcohol treatment is the strength of the support system around the person in need of help.
 If you’re a family member of someone undergoing treatment for drug or alcohol addiction, you can have an enormous impact on their recovery by showing them that you are available and supportive.

-Al-Anon is a worldwide fellowship that provides a program of recovery for the families and friends of people addicted to alcohol.
+Al-Anon is a worldwide fellowship that provides a recovery program for the families and friends of people addicted to alcohol.
 Providing support for someone with alcohol addiction, whether recovering or not, can be mentally and emotionally taxing.
-Al-Anon has several resources that can help, including tools to find local meetings, quizzes to determine if your needs align with the mission of the organization, and frequently asked questions to address common concerns.
+Al-Anon has several resources that can help, including tools to find local meetings, quizzes to determine if your needs align with the organization’s mission, and frequently asked questions to address common concerns.

 Part of the Al-Anon fellowship, Alateen is a program geared toward adolescent members of families affected by alcoholism.
 Like Al-Anon, Alateen literature focuses on common problems that family members of people with alcohol addiction face, including excessive caretaking, self-esteem problems, and undue blame and guilt.